I tested the 004 parka from Bastong (the South Korean Barbour)

 • Location: Lancashire, UK

-• The British Millerain offer is aimed at the armed forces and outdoor professions
+• British Millerain's offering is aimed at the armed forces and outdoor professions

 • It is the world leader in waxed cotton fabrics.

-Let's talk a little technical.
+Let's get a little technical.
 The material is waterproof.

 waterproof material

 Well, let's say very water-repellent.
 I don't know if the term waterproof is a bit too much here.
-In any case, it is more than sufficient for our climates in France.
+In any case, it's more than enough for our climates in France.

 material where water does not penetrate